akerlytics/akerlytics.github.io/CONTRIBUTING.md

 ## License

-By contributing to multi-language-al-folio, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.
+By contributing to multi-language-al-folio, you agree that your participate will be licensed under the LICENSE file in the root directory of the source tree.